 On ASX's options market an option contract size is standardised at 100 underlying shares.
-That means, 1 option contract represents 100 underlying shares.
-As mentioned earlier, this may change if there is an adjustment such as a new issue or a reorganisation of capital in the underlying share.
+That means, one option contract represents 100 underlying shares.
+This may change if there is an adjustment such as a new issue or a reorganisation of capital in the underlying share.
 In the case of index options, contract value is fixed at a certain number of dollars per index point (for example, \$10 per index point).
-The size of the contract is equal to the index level x the dollar value per index point (for example, for an index at 4,500 points, 1 contract would be 4,500 x \$10 = \$45,000).
+The size of the contract is equal to the index level x the dollar value per index point (for example, for an index at 6,000 points, one contract would be 6,000 x \$10 = \$60,000).